vsyrjala/linux/drm-misc.rst

   in through separate pull requests.
 Those topic branches can still be maintained with the dim_ tooling, but that's of course entirely optional.

-* All the x86 and arm DRM drivers need to still compile.
-To simplify this we track defconfigs for both platforms in the `drm-intel-rerere` branch.
+* All the x86, arm and arm64 DRM drivers need to still compile.
+To simplify this we track defconfigs for all three platforms in the `drm-intel-rerere` branch.

 * The goal is to also pre-check everything with CI.
 Unfortunately neither the arm side (using kernelci.org and generic i-g-t tests) nor the Intel side